Buhr Park

 Buhr Cherry Tree Map.jpg

-A resident has proposed to plant ten Japanese cherry trees in Buhr Park to honor Ann Arbor's sister city relationship with Hikone, Japan.
-There is an existing cherry tree that was planted in 2019 to celebrate the 50-year anniversary of this relationship.
-Additional trees would beautify the space, encourage people to explore Buhr Park, and invite visitors to learn more about our sister city relationship.
+In October of 2023 a new grove of Japanese cherry trees intermixed with native serviceberry trees was planted at Buhr Park.
+These trees celebrate Ann Arbor’s relationship with its sister city of Hikone, Japan.
+There was an existing cherry tree with a plaque that was planted in 2019 to celebrate the 50-year anniversary of this relationship.
+The idea for this grove was proposed by a resident, and the Elizabeth Dean Fund provided funding to pay for the trees and installation.
+Once these trees are established, they should have spectacular springtime blooms!
+This projected is intended to beautify the space, encourage people to explore Buhr Park, and invite visitors to learn more about our sister city relationship.